ron-wolf/ArduinoDocs/Intro.md

 }
 ```

-Of course, you’ll need to add code to run between the brackets.
+Of course, you’ll need to add code to run between the brackets before your program runs.
 That’s where statements come in.